alexfalkowski/idpctl/README.md

   idpctl pipeline [flags]

 Flags:
-  -c, --create string   create pipeline
-  -h, --help            help for pipeline
+  -c, --create string   create a pipeline (path to file) -g, --get string      retrieve a pipeline (the id of the pipeline) -h, --help            help for pipeline

 Global Flags: